teolessonplanet/lp-integration/README.md

             Note 2: Sometimes the extensions are not active.
-            For this, go to: Menu -> Addons -> Extensions -> change Enable toggle to Disable and back to Enable -Dserver=feature (to run on Feature server, by default Staging is set)
+            For this, go to: Menu -> Addons -> Extensions -> change Enable toggle to Disable and back to Enable -Dserver=feature (to run on Feature server, by default Staging is set) -Dskipfacets=true ( instead of facets, it will use URL keywords)